sf-wdi-19-20/WDI21staging/iteratorsLab/readme.md

 ###Methods

-The functions we've made are great but not organize in any way.
+The functions we've made are great but not organized in any way.
 Notice JavaScript doesn't have many global functions.
 For example `forEach` is a method of an `Array` and doesn't live on it's own.

 This is a good design principal to avoid cluttering the global namespace and organize your code.
 Below we can see two **methods**: `greet` and `useTheForce`, and two **attributes** `firstName` and `lastName`.